philiptran218/Dungeon_Mania_Specification/README.md

 </td>
 <td>
-Interacts with a mercenary (where the character bribes the mercenary) or a zombie spawner, where the character destroys the spawner.
+Interacts with a mercenary (where the character bribes the mercenary or mind-controls a mercenary) or a zombie spawner, where the character destroys the spawner.
 </td>
 <td>
 IllegalArgumentException: